 The licensing requirements are a mechanism to protect the welfare of the public and promote quality construction work.
 The Contractor License Bond is an additional tool used by the AZ ROC to receive a third-party guarantee, in this case from Jet Insurance Company, that the contractor is financially responsible enough to engage in business within the state.
 Without that promise from Jet, you wouldn’t be allowed to be licensed by the state.
 With Jet as your surety partner, license bonding is a quick and easy item to address in a sea of red tape.

 Our bond application process is quick!
 The Arizona Contractor Bond can be purchased online or over the phone in just minutes.
 Jet will require you to confirm some general company information and provide the contractor’s social security number.
 Jet's team does base bond rates (as all surety companies do) on a personal credit check, which takes seconds and will not affect your credit score.

 For commercial and dual contractors with larger bonding limits (over $50,000), a quick manual review of your application may be required by one of our underwriters.

 Once payment is made for our monthly, annual, or multi-year option, a copy of the bond and receipt will immediately be sent to you for your personal records.

 Jet will take care of the signing, sealing, and notarization of the Contractor License Bond form for you and at no extra cost!

 According to state legislation, the original bond must be submitted to the Arizona Registrar of Contractors along with your signature.
-The bond must then stay on file with the AZ ROC for the remainder of the contractor offering such services in line with that license classification.
+The bond must then stay on file for the remainder of the contractor offering services in line with that license classification.
 Failure to do so will result in the revocation of the contractor’s license.

-The original Contractor License Bond form should be mailed to the following address:
+The original bond form should be mailed to the following address:

 Arizona Registrar of Contractors